 10 Tips To Stop Mosquito Bites From Itching

-• Honey – Honey is a fantastic natural home remedy for many different ailments.
+- Honey – Honey is a fantastic natural home remedy for many different ailments.
 For more than 100 years, honey has been a sought-after natural home remedy, from helping relieve sore throats to acne to bruises.
-Honey contains anti-bacterial and anti-inflammatory properties.
+Honey contains antibacterial and anti-inflammatory properties.
+How to use: Simply apply honey to the area to stop mosquito bites from itching.

-• How to use: Simply rub the banana peel on the affected area until the inside of the banana peel turns brown.
+- Banana Peel – This may be a surprise, but banana peels are a great home remedy for itchy skin.
+Banana peels help relieve itchy skin from bug bites to poison ivy.
+How to use: Simply rub the banana peel on the affected area until the inside of the banana peel turns brown.
 Leave on for up to 30 minutes, and wash off.

-• Apple Cider Vinegar – For years, apple cider vinegar has been used as a natural home remedy for hundreds of medical conditions.
+- Apple Cider Vinegar – For years, apple cider vinegar has been used as a natural home remedy for hundreds of medical conditions.
 It can help reduce both the burning and itching sensation. *Make sure you get the apple cider vinegar with the mother.
+How to use: Simply dab a bit of apple cider vinegar on the mosquito bite.
+If you need more relief or have multiple bug bites, you can dilute some apple cider vinegar with water and take a bath.

-• Toothpaste – Toothpaste is a great way to stop mosquito bites from itching.
+- Toothpaste – Toothpaste is a great way to stop mosquito bites from itching.
 It contains menthol and baking soda, which are perfect agents to keep the itching away.
+How to use: Make sure you use a minty flavor, and apply the menthol-flavored toothpaste to the mosquito bite.

-• How to use: Mix equal amounts of oatmeal and water, and rub it on the affected area.
+- Oatmeal – Oatmeal may be one of your favorite breakfast go-tos, but it also has incredible anti-irritant benefits.
+This can help relieve the itching sensation and swelling.
+How to use: Mix equal amounts of oatmeal and water, and rub it on the affected area.
 Leave on the irritated portion of the skin for 10 minutes and wipe away!

-• Vapor Rub – Did you know vapor rub isn’t just for when you are sick?
-Vapor rub is fantastic for mosquito bites. it not only cools the skin (since menthol is a top active ingredient), but it also alleviates the itching immensely.
+- Vapor Rub – Vick’s on a mosquito bite?
+It sounds odd, but for many people, Vapor Rub is soothing for mosquito bites.
+It not only cools the skin (since menthol is a top active ingredient), it also alleviates the itching immensely.
+How to use: Simply dab some vapor rub on the mosquito bite.

-• How to use: You can use natural aloe vera or aloe vera gel.
+- Aloe Vera – Aloe vera is a natural antiseptic agent, which makes it ideal to stop swelling and itching.
+How to use: You can use natural aloe vera or aloe vera gel.
 We recommend refrigerating the aloe vera gel for 10 minutes to make sure it is at a cold temperature.
 Then, simply apply the chilled aloe to the affected area.

-• How to use: Use a cold ice pack or fill a bag with crushed ice to stop mosquito bites from itching.
+- Ice – Ice can reduce inflammation and numb the skin.
+How to use: Use a cold ice pack or fill a bag with crushed ice to stop mosquito bites from itching.

 Why Do Mosquito Bites Itch?